What is tempeh?

 Does tempeh need to be refrigerated?

-How long does an opened package of tempeh last in the refrigerator?
+How long does opened tempeh last?

 How is tempeh made?